dreamfony/dv/docroot/profiles/dv/docs/story_workflow.md

 - Grooming (DEV TEAM optionally PO)
   - Split the story in to tasks
+    - Ops
-    - Implement behat methods
+    - Behat
     - Site building
     - Drupal Coding
     - Theming
     - Styling
-  - Make a high level solution for the story
+  - Make a high level solution for the story (architecture)

+- Finish and bug fix stories from the previous sprint (X days) (DEV TEAM)

-- Develop the stories (DEV TEAM)
+- Develop new stories (DEV TEAM)
   - Create a git branch for the story
   - Develop the story in its own branch

-- We will not use daily stand ups but the blockers need to be communicated
+  - Report Blockers (github label?)
+    - Blocker is something you are working on for more than 8 hours without any progress

+- Prepare for sprint review (day before)

 - After sprint finish organise a sprint review (SM)
   - Present what has been done for each story (Story Owner)